YoshiRH/MazeRunner/README.md

 ## Description

 MazeRunner is a console game inspired by old escape type games.
 The player navigates through the maps which are created by .txt files by following rules:
-. - Empty cell on which player can move
+[.] - Empty cell on which player can move
-# - Obstacle cell, represent a wall
+[#] - Obstacle cell, represent a wall
-> - Gate, navigate to the next level
+[>] - Gate, navigate to the next level
-H - Represent Health Potion, which player can pick up and use whenever he want's to F - Same as "H" but this one represent Food in game
+[H] - Represent Health Potion, which player can pick up and use whenever he want's to
+[F] - Same as "H" but this one represent Food in game

 ## Controls

-Arrows - Use arrows to move around
+[Arrows] - Use arrows to move around
-X - Show pause menu
+[X] - Show pause menu
-1 - Use Health Potion
+[1] - Use Health Potion
-2 - Eat Food
+[2] - Eat Food

 ## Features